lmouline/uc-sandbox/scenarios/03 - GaussianFunc/README.md

 }
 ```

-When an engineer wants to use this value, he has to manually consider this confidence:
+When an engineer wants to use this value, he has to manually consider this function:

 ```
-function reasoning(s: Sensor) {
+function processing(s: Sensor, T: double, s2: Sensor) {
     // compared to a threshold
     // value > T
     if(s.ucFunction(s.value) > 0.8 && s.value > T) {